Anchises: The Homeric Hymn to Aphrodite

 The Homeric Hymn to Aphrodite details how Aphrodite seduced Anchises.
 It begins by describing how only the three virgin goddesses (Athena, Artemis, and Hestia) are immune to Aphrodite's powers.
 She has made gods and goddesses fall in love with mortals.
 Not even Zeus was able to escape her powers and to put her in her place, he caused her to lust after the handsome mortal Anchises.

 Aphrodite first happens upon Anchises on the hills of Mount Ida, where he is grazing his cattle.
 Anchises is described as having the beauty of an immortal.
 Aphrodite goes to Cyprus and bathes.
 Then she returns to the Troad disguised as a mortal, and finds Anchises alone in a hut.
 When Anchises first sees Aphrodite, he is convinced that she is a goddess, a grace, or a nymph.
 She convinces him that she is a Phrygian princess and that Hermes brought her there to marry Anchises.
-Anchises is overcome with desire for her and declares that he must have her immediately, and the two of them make love.
+Anchises is overcome with desire for her and declares that he must have her immediately, and the two of them have sex.

 After they have sex, Aphrodite puts Anchises into a deep sleep and dresses herself.
 When she is finished dressing, she wakes him up and reveals herself to him.
-When Anchises realizes her identity, he is terrified and full of regret and says that no good comes from sleeping with a goddess.
+When Anchises realizes her identity, he is terrified and full of regret and says that no good comes from having sex with a goddess.
 Aphrodite comforts him by telling him that she will bear him a son by the name of Aeneas, who will be respected among the Trojans and whose offspring will prosper.
 To further comfort Anchises, she goes on to tell him about two relationships: the relationship between Zeus and Ganymede, and the relationship between Eos and Tithonus.
 Both relationships are between an immortal and a mortal who survives the relationship.
 She then details how their son will be raised by nymphs until he is five years old, at which time she will bring Aeneas to him.
 Then she leaves, warning him not to reveal that she is the mother of his child or Zeus will smite him.